 These are critical pieces of information to know whether or not a champion got nerfed and how they perform in the current meta today.

-Another unique aspect from other build sites is the 'Time Target' when it comes to your build items.
+Another unique aspect of Mobalytics is the "Time Target" in your build items.

-Statistically speaking, you should be buying your first early item at 5 minutes and your three core items within 21 minutes.
+Statistically speaking, you should be buying your first early item at the 5-minute mark and your three core items within 21 minutes.

-This is a good indicator to see if you're on track when it comes to your cs count.
+This is a good indicator to see if you're on track regarding your cs count.